HAKORADev/VODER/Guide.md

 All six processing modes work reliably.
 The "problematic modes" designation from earlier versions is outdated — Seed‑VC v2 has proven stable across the use cases VODER supports.
 If you encounter issues, they're more likely to be related to resource constraints or input quality than mode‑specific bugs.

 **Dialogue is now everywhere.** The GUI provides a visual, error‑free script editor with dropdown voice assignments.
-The CLI offers both interactive and one‑liner dialogue creation.
-Choose the interface that fits your workflow.
+The CLI offers both interactive and one‑liner dialogue creation. **And now, dialogue can be optionally enhanced with automatically generated, duration‑fitted background music.** This feature completes the dialogue production pipeline, allowing you to create finished, polished audio content in a single operation.

-For questions, issues, or collaboration opportunities, visit the GitHub repository or reach out through community channels.
+**Background music is the final piece.** With it, VODER transforms from a mere voice processor into a complete audio production workstation.
+Podcasters can generate entire episodes with music beds.
+Storytellers can add cinematic ambience.
+Educators can create engaging narrated content.
+All of this is possible because we integrated the music generation model we already had (ACE‑Step) into the dialogue pipeline in a thoughtful, user‑friendly way.

+**Choose the interface that fits your workflow.** If you love visual interaction, use the GUI.
+If you live in the terminal, use the interactive CLI.
+If you're an AI agent or need to automate thousands of generations, use the one‑liner.
+Every interface has full access to dialogue, voice cloning, and now background music.

 **Remember:** Quality over speed.
 Use dialogue mode for multi‑speaker content.
 Reference audio quality matters.
+Music descriptions should match the mood.
 And when in doubt, start with simpler configurations before experimenting with advanced workflows.

+For questions, issues, or collaboration opportunities, visit the GitHub repository or reach out through (X)[https://x.com/HAKORAdev].

+---

+*VODER — They say what you want them to say.*